U.S. seeks to list wolverines as threatened, cites global warming

 The proposed listing as threatened under the U.S. Endangered Species Act would generally outlaw intentional killing of the animals, whose fur is prized by trappers.

-Rising temperatures and declining snowpack in the mountains are likely to reduce suitable wolverine habitat in the lower 48 states by 63 percent by the end of this century, according to predictions by government scientists.
+Rising temperatures and declining snowpack in the mountains are likely to reduce suitable wolverine habitat in the lower 48 states by 63 percent in 2099, according to predictions by government scientists.

 Viable populations of wolverines once roamed expansive tracts of the northern Cascades, the Rocky Mountains and the Sierra Nevada before widespread trapping and poisoning severely diminished their numbers and range.